 Subtask 1: SF and sera will be obtained from patients with RA, OA or ODs and assayed for key citrullinated and non-citrullinated chemokines thought to be important in the pathogenesis of RA.

 Subtask 2: ST will be obtained from RA, OA, or NL joints, homogenized and assayed for citrullinated and non-citrullinated chemokines.

-Summary of Results: We have been actively recruiting patients for this study.
-We currently have enough patient fluids and tissues to perform all assays proposed in this grant.
-We have generated data to show that ENA-78/CXCL5, MIP-1 α /CCL3 and MCP-1/CCL2 can all be detected in RA SFs.
+Summary of Results: We have successfully recruited the necessary patients for this study.
+We obtained enough patient fluids and tissues to perform all assays proposed in this grant.
+We have generated data to show that ENA-78/CXCL5, MIP-1α/CCL3 and MCP-1/CCL2 can all be detected in RA SFs.
 We have made tissue homogenates obtained from patients with RA and OA, and from NL ST obtained from tissue repositories.
 Using these homogenates, we have shown that RA ST joint homogenates contain citrullinated (cit) ENA-78/CXCL5 and that this can be detected by Western blotting analysis.
+Furthermore, through mass spectrometry (LC-MS/MS) and immune-dot blot analysis, we have been able to identify the critical arginine(s) in citENA-78/CXCL5 and citId1 that are responsible for the autoantigenic activity of these modified proteins in RA

 Progress and Accomplishments: Citrullination is a post-translational modification mediated by PAD.
 Chemokines, which play an important role in the development of RA, can be citrullinated in vitro.
 We undertook this study to examine whether the citrullinated chemokines ENA-78/CXCL5, MIP-1α/CCL3, and MCP-1/CCL2 are detected in RA biological fluids, and if so, what their biological activities are.
-Recombinant human (rh) chemokines were citrullinated by PAD.
-Citrullinated chemokine concentrations were measured by enzyme linked immunosorbent assay in RA and normal sera and in RA, OA, and OD SFs.
-The correlation between the citrullinated chemokine levels and clinical data was analyzed.
-We found that citENA-78/CXCL5 was significantly higher in RA sera and SFs than normal sera and OD including OA SFs, respectively (figure 1).
-A strong correlation was found between the amount of citENA-78/CXCL5 and C-reactive protein or erythrocyte sedimentation rate in RA SFs.
-Our conclusions for the first year of experiments is that citENA-78/CXCL5 can be detected in RA tissues and is highly correlated with RA disease activity.